 Preventing and mitigating racist or sexist results in AI proves to be an incredibly daunting task, but it is not insurmountable.
-As previously stated, the best way to do this is to hire diverse engineers to create the software and use more comprehensive, varied data sets.
+As previously stated, hiring diverse engineers to create the software and use more comprehensive, varied data sets is the best way to do this.
 If this data is unavailable, consider other alternatives or changes when needed.

 The main issue with AI producing racist and sexist results over the past decade has led to a whack-a-mole situation.
 Instead of preventing bad outcomes, many companies or programs wait for the results before making changes.
 This reliance on reaction leads to real-world consequences, many of which are far too dire not to try and prevent in the first place.

 People should not end up wrongfully arrested or lose out on jobs before AI bias surfaces and is fixed.

 Another core issue with this kind of intervention is that it unfairly leaves the responsibility on journalists or minority groups to act as whistleblowers.
 Once an AI is embedded into a hiring or judicial system, it is considerably harder to disentangle.

 While it is not often talked about, it is essential to note that big tech companies will frequently rely on low paid international workers to fix some of the challenging issues the code itself cannot discern or flag.